 Our room names

-The impressive gallery at the entrance of Eastern Hub recognises the work and dedication of Norman Rachinger who worked with children with a disability and special needs at Karingal for 30 years and served five terms as president of Karingal Inc.
+The gallery in the foyer, lounge and corridors of Eastern Hub is named in honour of Norman Rachinger who worked with children with a disability and special needs at Karingal for 30 years and served five terms as president of Karingal Inc (now genU).

-The larger of our two activity rooms is named after J.H.
-Connor, a three-time mayor of Geelong, Member of Victoria’s Legislative Assembly and a Member of the Legislative Council for the electorate of South-Western Province.
+The larger of two activity rooms is named after J.H.
+Connor, a three-time mayor of Geelong, Member of Victoria’s Legislative Assembly and a Member of the Legislative Council for the electorate of South Western Province.

 Eastern Hub’s second activity room honours the Hickey family who were one of the earliest European families to settle in East Geelong including Bartholomew Hickey who lived in the area in the 1880s.